All Episodes

 That's what you want to do.

-Joining a union and a job and all the benefits that come with it, that's what's important.
+But if that's not important to you, joining a union and a job and all the benefits that come with it, that's what's fine, go for it.

-So you put the school system rules in charge of the National Football League, and people are going to stop going.
+So you put the school system rules in charge of the National Football League and people are going to stop going.

 Advertising sales would dry up because fewer people would be watching games on television.

-ESPN would not pay the NFL.
+ESPN would not pay the NFL $1.9 billion to broadcast the games.

-And that was Fran Tarkinton's point.
+And that was Fran Tarkinson's point.

 There's no incentive.

-President and co-founder of Walden Media, which co-produced a 2010 documentary Waiting for Superman about the American public education system.
+It takes to the next piece, also in the Wall Street Journal by Michael Flaherty, president and co-founder of Walden Media, which co-produced the 2010 documentary, Waiting for Superman, about the American public education system.

-And if you haven't seen it, you should rent it.
+If you haven't seen it, you should rent it.

 It's good.